 Step 1: Wash and dry your mug, if new.
 Decide on a design and prep design with masking tape, if necessary.

-Step 2: Use a pencil to rough out design for any words or lines.
+Step 2: Use a pencil to rough out a design for any words or lines.
 Remove masking tape.

 Step 4: Add accent colors, if necessary.